n-chicken/mta-exchange-bot/README.md

 ### Database

-To run the database, just use `docker-compose up`
+To run the database, just use `docker-compose up`.
+To reset it, run `docker-compose down` and the former command.

 ### Key